What you need to know

 - Talk to someone you trust about how you feel

 - Share your memories of the person you loved with other people.
 This helps you keep a good connection to them too.

 - Be patient with yourself, these things do take time, speak to yourself kindly

 - Let your feelings come out; some people like to write down how they feel in a journal or others like to get creative and let feelings out through artwork or music.

 These websites and blogs are good for sharing information and tips for dealing with grief:

 - You can also call the Cruse Bereavement young people's helpline on 0808 808 1677

-- If you are struggling at school or college, speak to a school nurse or one of the teachers to get some more support
+- If you are struggling at school or college, speak to a public health nurse or one of the teachers to get some more support

 - You can always talk to your GP, if you start to feel as though you can’t manage things by yourself.
 They can discuss options for counselling with you.